csobecks/PHYS573/Homework 4/README.md

 The generator I have created is a combined generator that uses the LCG Modulo 2^64, 64-bit Xorshift, and MLCG with m>>2^32,m Prime methods.
 The period of this generator has the period of the lowest generator.
 In this case this would be the MLCG with m>>2^32,m Prime generator, with a period of m-1.
 For the numbers I'm using, this comes out to be 2^42 - 22.

-The physics application of my random number generator is
+The physics application of my random number generator is to take a random walk to try to fill out the area of a circle.
+While this seems like a very simple example, this is something similar to what done in monte carlo simulations.
+The point is to take a random point and check if that point falls within a boundary.
+If It doesn't, then the point isn't accepted.
+If it is, then the point is added to a list.
+After many iterations, this process will fill out the area of the function that is coded in.
+This can be seen working successfully in the walk.pdf file.